-The members of our compensation committee are Burt Adelman, John Evans and Krishna Yeshwant.
+The members of our compensation committee are Burt Adelman, Alexander Cumbo and Krishna Yeshwant.
 Burt Adelman is the chair of the compensation committee.
-The compensation committee met three times during the year ended December 31, 2021, including telephonic meetings.
+Alexander Cumbo joined the compensation committee in June 2022.
+John Evans served on our compensation committee until May 31, 2022.
+The compensation committee met four times during the year ended December 31, 2022, including telephonic meetings.